rizalfakhri/rizalfakhri.id/content/blog/how-language-causing-chaos-on-startup/index.md

 ### FUN FACT

 While we agree during our meetings that we shouldn't using monolithic design to our system.
 Ironically the new hero use it on the `2.0`'s `GO`.
-That's violating our agreement.
+That's violating our agreement right?

 ---